 The Asian Pacific American Resource Center (APARC)

-The Asian Pacific American Resource Center is an AANAPISI initiative aimed at ensuring the success of AAPI students in college and beyond.
-APARC works in partnership with a variety of offices and student organizations to support students for success.
-APARC and the University of Minnesota-Twin Cities is committed to ensuring the success of AAPI students.
+The Asian Pacific American Resource Center is an AANAPISI initiative aimed at supporting AAPI students to thrive in college and beyond.
+APARC works in partnership with a variety of campus offices and student organizations to develop students for success.
+APARC and the University of Minnesota-Twin Cities is committed to supporting AAPI students and their diverse communities.
 Read the full statement of commitment from the Office for Equity and Diversity.

-The resource center offers quiet study spaces, peer learning consultants, computers and printers, a kitchen, student lounge, and conference room.
-APARC staff and student leaders are passionate about AAPI heritage, student development, and academic success.
-APARC staff and student leaders are available to help with schoolwork, personal challenges, or anything else that may come up during your time in college.
-Come chat with us in the center or join us for a variety of activities!
+The resource center offers quiet study spaces, computers and printers, a kitchen, student lounge, and conference room.
+APARC staff and student leaders are passionate about affirming AAPI identities, building community, and empowering student voices.
+APARC staff and student leaders are available to provide support with schoolwork, navigating your college experience, or anything else that may come up during your time in college.
+Come hangout with us in Appleby Hall 311!

 Learn more about our: